honeynet/honeynet.org/content/gsoc/gsoc-2025/ideas/IntelOwl2.md

 This projects aims to improve the tests implemented in IntelOwl, in particular the ones regarding the Analyzers.

-Right now, the actual implementation is kinda limited due to the inheritance of a framework built years ago, based on monkeypatching the tests.
+Right now, the actual implementation is kinda limited due to the inheritance of a framework built years ago, based on monkey-patching the tests.

 The goal is to refactor this framework in a way that is easier to use and, at the same time, that it allows better tests implementation.